Thuzi/facebook-node-sdk/README.md

 ```

 The existing options are:
-* `'accessToken'` string representing the facebook accessToken to be used for requests.
+* `'accessToken'` string representing the Facebook accessToken to be used for requests.
 This is the same option that is updated by the `setAccessToken` and `getAccessToken` methods.
-* `'appSecret'` string representing the facebook application secret.
+* `'appSecret'` string representing the Facebook application secret.
-* `'version'` [default=`'v2.0'`] string representing the facebook api version to use.
+* `'version'` [default=`'v2.0'`] string representing the Facebook api version to use.
 Defaults to the oldest available version of the api.
 * `'proxy'` string representing an HTTP proxy to be used.
 Support proxy Auth with Basic Auth, embedding the auth info in the uri: 'http://[username:password@]proxy[:port]' (parameters in brackets are optional).
 * `'timeout'` integer number of milliseconds to wait for a response.
 Requests that have not received a response in *X* ms. If set to null or 0 no timeout will exist.
 On timeout an error object will be returned to the api callback with the error code of `'ETIMEDOUT'` (example below).
-* `'scope'` string representing the facebook scope to use in `getLoginUrl`.
+* `'scope'` string representing the Facebook scope to use in `getLoginUrl`.
-* `'redirectUri'` string representing the facebook redirect_uri to use in `getLoginUrl`.
+* `'redirectUri'` string representing the Facebook redirect_uri to use in `getLoginUrl`.

 ### version